 - Ability to return to any type of gainful employment

-Our Firm Gets Results.
-Start Today with a Free Consultation.
+Leonard Law Group Gets Results.
+Start Today With A Free Consultation.

 Leonard Law Group is backed by close to 20 decades of collective experience in the field of Workers’ Compensation.
 We handle cases for workers of all industries with professionalism and personal attention.
 Already with a firm, but unsure of the quality of your representation?
 Do not hesitate to get a free second opinion from our established Workers' Compensation lawyers.
 We have a reputation throughout Chicago and all of Illinois as top Workers’ Compensation attorneys.

 Free Case EvaluationsRegardless of the size or scope of your case, we always provide free initial consultations to our clients.

 We Win...
 A Lot - It's What We DoWe know how insurance companies and major corporations work to try and avoid responsibility.
 We are not afraid to go toe-to-toe with these companies to fight to make sure our clients get the recovery they deserve.

 We have recovered over $750,000,000 for injured clients, winning virtually every case we have tried or obtaining a superb settlement along the way.

 Experience On Your Side